Donaldina Cameron: Later life and legacy (1934–1968)

-In popular culture
+In the media

-Miranda Raison portrays Cameron in the American television series Warrior (2019) as Nellie Davenport.
+Miranda Raison portrays a character inspired by Cameron, Nellie Davenport, in the American television series Warrior (2019).

 The historical fiction novel, The Paper Daughters of Chinatown (2020) by Heather B. Moore includes a fictionalized depiction of Cameron.

 The book "The Phoenix Crown" (2024) by Kate Quinn and Janie Chang, presents a fictional story set within Chinatown and other areas of San Francisco with many mentions of Cameron and her work.

+Chinatown’s Angry Angel: The Story of Donaldina Cameron, a biography published in 1977 by Mildred Crowl Martin.
+A biography about Donaldina Cameron who was a Missionary and social worker in San Francisco's Chinatown fighting against human trafficking which covers the details of her life from 1896-1968.